mshajid/My-Resume/README.md

 ## Technologies Used

-For Frontend - HTML 5, CSS 3
+**For Frontend** - HTML 5, CSS 3

 ## Features

-- [List the key features and functionality of your project.]
+- Currently site is with Static HTML & CSS, and there were no distinguish feature added yet except link redirects to the appropriate site, and hover state changes with a transition effect for a better User experience.

+**Note**: *I'll keep updating the features here if we've added any to this project.*

 ## Installation

-[Provide step-by-step instructions on how to install and set up your project locally.
-Include any prerequisites and dependencies.]
+Installation is pretty simple that don't require large dependencies since this project is built on top with HTML, CSS without any frameworks and pre-processors.
+Please check below prerequisites and setting up the project locally.

 ### Prerequisites

 Since I used modernized syntaxes for both HTML & CSS, I wish you all have a updated browser.
 However, Majority of the browsers are already supporting the code I use on this project.

-FYI: (Browser Name divided with the version numbrs below for your convenience)
+**FYI**: (*Browser Name divided with the version numbrs below for your convenience*)
 -   Google Chrome 117-119
 -   Microsoft Edge - 116
 -   Safari - 16.6 - TP